Skip To Content

 Outdoors and away from home:

-The U.S. Food and Drug Administration (FDA) has approved several medications for prevention or treatment of osteoporosis, based on their ability to reduce fractures.
+The U.S. Food and Drug Administration (FDA) has approved several medications for prevention or treatment of osteoporosis, based on their ability to reduce fractures.1

 Parathyroid hormone: A form of human parathyroid hormone (PTH) is approved for postmenopausal women and men with osteoporosis who are at high risk for having a fracture.
-The medication stimulates new bone formation and reduces the risk of spine fractures.
-Side effects include nausea, dizziness, and leg cramps.
-Use of the drug for more than 2 years is not recommended because the effects of long-term treatment are not yet known.
+Use of the drug for more than 2 years is not recommended.

-RANK ligand (RANKL) inhibitor: A RANK ligand (RANKL) inhibitor is approved for postemenopausal women with osteoporosis who are at high risk for fracture.
-It reduces the risk of spine and hip fractures.
-Side effects include low calcium blood levels; infections; skin and jawbone problems; and pain in the muscles, back, arms, and legs.
+RANK ligand (RANKL) inhibitor: A RANK ligand (RANKL) inhibitor is approved for postmenopausal women with osteoporosis who are at high risk for fracture.

 Isoflavones are naturally occurring compounds found in soybeans.
 Because they are structurally similar to estrogen, researchers have thought that they may hold promise as an alternative to estrogen therapy to protect postmenopausal women from osteoporosis.
 Several studies have explored the effects of soy isoflavones on bone health, but results have been mixed, ranging from a modest impact to no effect.
 Most of these studies had various limitations, including their short duration and small sample size, making it difficult to fully evaluate the impact of these compounds on bone health.
 Moreover, reports from NIH-supported clinical trials have failed to demonstrate a bone-sparing effect of soy isoflavones.